Duckport Canal: Canal

 Grant decided on March 27 to inquire about the potential of another canal.
 The idea was to cut a canal from the Mississippi River near Duckport, Louisiana, to eventually connect with Walnut Bayou, creating a waterway to New Carthage, Louisiana.
 The proposed passage was surveyed by United States Army Corps of Engineers officer John W. Cornyn and 300 men.
 On March 29, Grant ordered troops to march down the west side of the Mississippi River to New Carthage; the Duckport Canal could be used to run a supply line from Milliken's Bend, Louisiana, down to New Carthage as the single road to New Carthage was unreliable due to high water levels.
 A canal along the path could particularly be used to supply Union troops marching overland to New Carthage.

 Historian Donald L. Miller describes the path of the canal as going from the Mississippi River into Walnut Bayou and then Roundaway Bayou, re-entering the Mississippi River near New Carthage; historians John D. Winters and Terry L. Jones state that the path would go from the Mississippi River into Big Bayou, then Willow Bayou, then Roundaway Bayou, and then Bayou Vidal before re-entering the Mississippi River at New Carthage.
 The historian Timothy B. Smith describes the path as going from the Mississippi River to Walnut Bayou, which met Roundaway Bayou at Richmond, Louisiana.
 Roundaway Bayou then met Bayou Vidal a few miles from New Carthage.
 Several trees had grown up in these swampy bayous and would need to be cleared out before the waterways could be used.
-Writer Shelby Foote suggests that Grant had "no great hope that much would come of the enterprise", as only light-draft ships would be able to go through the canal.
-Union officer Lucius Hubbard also noted that the project was "undertaken with a somewhat subdued enthusiasm".
+Writer Shelby Foote suggests Grant had "no great hope that much would come of the enterprise", as only light-draft ships would be able to go through the canal.
+Union officer Lucius Hubbard also noted the project was "undertaken with a somewhat subdued enthusiasm".